drMurtadha/MECS2313/lect2.md

 2. **Performance Metrics:**

-- **Memory Stall Cycles**:
+- **Memory Stall Cycles**
-  The number of cycles the processor is stalled waiting for memory access.
+  The number of cycles the processor is stalled waiting for memory access:

   $$
   \text{Memory stall cycles} = \text{Number of misses} \times \text{Miss penalty}